delmic/odemis/README.txt

 For Andor Clara camera support:
 Andor SDK v2.97 -- on Linux/Ubuntu you need to install libusb-dev (so that whereis reports libusb.so).
 Also the the permissions of all the files must be allowed for normal user: everything is installed by default as root only, so nothing can work from the normal user account.

+= Installation =
+See the doc/INSTALL.txt document for the complete installation procedure.

 = Basic usage =
 odemisd is the command line interface to start and manage the Odemis backend.
 It